qzhuae/MarkdownNotes/ECON2103FinalReview.md

 LRAC tells the size of plant that minimizes the cost of producing a given output.

+`Economies of scale`
+ATC $\downarrow$ as Q $\uparrow$ increasing production allows greater specialization workers are more efficient when focusing on narrow task more common when Q is low

-`Economies of scale` `Constant returns to scale` `Diseconomies of scale`
+ `Constant returns to scale`
+ATC stays the same as Q $\uparrow$

+`Diseconomies of scale`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0NTEzMjY2NywxNjM4MTg2MDE4LC0xMD
-EyODM5Nzc0LC0xOTk1OTYxMjE1LDEzNDIyNTg0NTcsMTQ5NTY0
-MDU4NywtNTU2MzA2MTQ1LC0xODQ0ODc1MzAxXX0=
+eyJoaXN0b3J5IjpbLTk4MzE0MjUyMSwxMDQ1MTMyNjY3LDE2Mz
+gxODYwMTgsLTEwMTI4Mzk3NzQsLTE5OTU5NjEyMTUsMTM0MjI1
+ODQ1NywxNDk1NjQwNTg3LC01NTYzMDYxNDUsLTE4NDQ4NzUzMD
+FdfQ==
 -->